-Yeshua taught of four seeds which were planted in a field.
+We are all aware that Yeshua taught of four seeds which were planted in a field.
 Howbeit, some of his seeds fell along the highway side where they either got trampled by the traffic or the birds ate them.
 Other seeds fell upon stoney places, where there was not enough soil to sustain and nourish them.
-Then others fell amongst thorns where when sprung up were choked but the neighboring weeds.
+Then others fell amongst thorns where when they sprung up were choked by the neighboring weeds.
 But other seeds fell upon good soil where they produced abundantly.

-His interpretation of the parable was such.
+A little later He interpreted this parable, which was as follows.
 The seed which was sown was the word of GOD.
 That which landed on the wayside did not survive because they lacked understanding when they heard the word.
 Those sown amongst the thorns were those who endured only until tribulation or persecution arose and then they fell away.
 And those sown amongst the thorns were those who received the word but got side tracked because of the cares of the age, or because of the deceitfulness of riches.

 But there was a fourth seed which was sown into good soil, soil which had been no doubt prepared, soil which had been worked and cultivated.
 This seed brought forth plentifully.

 We must first hear that word of Christ; but then we must believe that word, which means that we must obey that word.
-Not a mental acceptance, but a transformative realignment of our entire being.
+Believing is a reaction to something which we have heard.
+Believing is not only a mental acceptance of something we have heard, but a transformative realignment of our entire being.

 - JOHN 3:15 That whosoever believeth in [on, eis] him should not perish, but have eternal life.

 - JOHN 3:36 He that believeth on [in, eis] the Son hath everlasting life: and he that believeth not [is stubborn as to] the Son shall not see life; but the wrath of God abideth on [epi] him.